Skip to main content

 A second, synergistic strategy involves the use of peptide therapies.
 Peptides are short chains of amino acids that act as highly specific signaling molecules.
 Unlike TRT, which provides the final hormonal product, certain peptides work upstream.
 They signal to the body’s own glands, such as the pituitary, encouraging them to produce and release their native hormones.

-For instance, growth hormone-releasing peptides stimulate the to secrete your own growth hormone in a natural, pulsatile manner.
+For instance, growth hormone-releasing peptides stimulate the pituitary gland to secrete your own growth hormone in a natural, pulsatile manner.
 This approach can be viewed as repairing the signaling mechanism itself.
 It is like sending a dispatch to the postal service headquarters, instructing it to resume its regular delivery schedule.

 This method supports the body’s innate capacity for hormone production, preserving the natural rhythms and feedback loops that govern the endocrine system.
 The integration of these two approaches represents a comprehensive strategy for physiological restoration.